Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach: Numerical Evaluation

-\\\textbf{Summary of discussion and insights in DRL algorithm design:} To summarize the workflow, as the first attempt to simulate our proposed ZT-PFR, we used the aforementioned NLSTM-PPO structure.
+To summarize the workflow, as the first attempt to simulate our proposed ZT-PFR, we used the aforementioned NLSTM-PPO structure.
 But as discussed, the outcome was not reasonable and the agent could not figure out how to recover a failed VNF in the intended proactive manner.
-Due to the time-dependent nature of our proposed model and the impending failure notion, we applied a hybrid NN consisting of LSTM layers, called LSTM-PPO, to capture time-dependent features to cover the impending failure notion.
-The results indicate better performance in figuring out PFR.
-But due to insufficient exploration in on-policy PPO methods, the agent got stuck in a local optimum \cite{sutton2018reinforcement} and could not achieve a reasonable efficient resource allocation, especially in normal states.
-To handle the exploration problem, we devise the LSTM-SAC.
-The results showed a remarkable performance.
-For further analysis, we tried to train the proposed SAC-LSTM on a network with bigger dimensions.
-As expected due to SAC agent's problem with higher dimension problems\cite{SAC}, the results were not as good as for smaller dimensions.
+Due to the time-dependent nature of our proposed model and the impending-failure notion, we applied a hybrid NN consisting of LSTM layers, called LSTM-PPO, to capture time-dependent features to cover the impending-failure notion. \\ The results of LSTM-PPO indicate better performance in figuring out PFR and achieve a reasonable accuracy.
+But due to insufficient exploration in on-policy PPO methods, the agent gets stuck in a local optimum \cite{sutton2018reinforcement}.
+However, LSTM-PPO achieves a reasonable level of accuracy (shown in Figs. 4-6), but it does not get better through longer iterations.
+To achieve better accuracy and solve the exploration problem of on-policy methods, we devise the off-policy method named SAC.
+The results show a remarkable performance, where LSTM-SAC achieves a better performance in almost all of the metrics.
+It is worthwhile to mention that the PPO agent performs slightly better on detecting near critical states.
+In addition, the PPO agent takes less time to converge (approximately half of SAC convergence time).
+For further analysis, we tried to train the proposed LSTM-SAC and LSTM-PPO on a network with bigger dimensions.
+LSTM-SAC achieves a better performance.
+However, because of the higher dimension and problem complexity \cite{SAC}, the results are not as good as for smaller dimensions.